KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu.rst

 * `Configure Clip Jobs`_

 This function is also available via the right-click menu of the clip in the Project Bin.

+Select a clip which has running jobs, details of the jobs will appear in the clip monitor as overlay.
+Click on the :guilabel:`X` on the clip jobs overlay will cancel the clip job.
+To enable the clip job overlay :ref:`see here <ui-monitors_cm_rightclick>`.

 .. _automatic_scene_split: